alexflorisca/showcase/README.md

 - Provide the best UX for showcasing something on any device
 - Encourage best practice through minimum options
 - Accessible
-- Fast & small
+- Fast & small (no slide transitions on purpose!)
 - Support modern browsers only (last 2 versions).
-No support for IE
+No support for IE.

 ### Minimal config